getty-zig/getty.so/docs/concepts/interfaces.md

 ```

-1. This function is an interface similar to the ones you'll see in Getty.
+1. This function is an interface similar to the ones defined in Getty.

 1. These parameters are associated types that implementations of `BoolSerializer` must provide.